RaduSeba/App-for-managing-a-CarWorkshop-using-JPA/README.md

-# App-for-managing-a-CarWorkshop-using-JPA
+###  App-for-managing-a-CarWorkshop-using-JPA

-An app for managing an Car Workshop using JPA
+  ###  The app was developed using the Hexagonal Architecture
+    - Factories between layers
+    - Externalized SQL
+    - Logic with Transaction Script
+    - Persistence with TDG